U.S. visa photo 2x2

 Visa checklist

-Checklist for this visa
+Checklist for this filing path

 Open visa checklistNeed a clean background first?

-Use a separate background-removal tool first, then come back here to match the crop, size, and final export.
+Remove the background in a separate tool, then return here to finish the crop, size, and export.

-Background cleanup opens on a third-party site.
-Clean the background there first, then come back here to crop and export.
+Background cleanup opens in a separate tool.
+Remove it there, then return here to crop and export.

 Remove background2×2 in

-Upload or paste a portrait
+Upload or paste a photo

 JPG and PNG work best.
-The image stays in this browser tab while you review framing, quality, and export options.
+The photo stays in this tab while you review framing, quality, and export.

 Document photo editor

-Upload a portrait, choose a requirement profile, and prepare the final document photo in one browser workspace.
+Upload a portrait, choose a requirement profile, and prepare the final photo in one editor.

 Who this format is for

-Start by matching the document route, not the size alone.
+Start by matching the document and submission context, not the size alone.

 Exact size and cropping guidance